 Rumena is walking me through the area.
 It feels strange to have a ‘fixer’ in an area just a few miles from my home but that’s another story.
 Rumena stops then looks back at the figure up on the hill and says that we should approach him.
 We walk towards him.

-Next to him a supine figure in a hooped cardigan lays motionless on the grass.
-Objects surround them, seemingly spilled from backpacks and a scene reminiscent of a small encampment presents itself to us.
+Next, to him, a supine figure in a hooped cardigan lays motionless on the grass.
+Objects surround them, seemingly spilt from backpacks and a scene reminiscent of a small encampment presents itself to us.
 All that is missing is a campfire.

 Rumena walks towards the figure.
 He pulls large headphones from his ears and a gentle smile appears on his face as he responds to Rumena I look at the large painting of Tupac on his t-shirt.